-3.2.2 SPECIAL FUNCTION REGISTER
+3.3.1 SPECIAL FUNCTION REGISTER

 The Special Function Registers are registers used by the application to control the desired operation of peripheral functions in the device.
+The Special Function Registers occupy the 20 bytes after the core registers of every data memory bank (addresses x0Ch/x8Ch through x1Fh/x9Fh).
 The registers associated with the operation of the peripherals are described in the appropriate peripheral chapter of this data sheet.

-3.2.3 GENERAL PURPOSE RAM
+3.3.2 GENERAL PURPOSE RAM

 There are up to 80 bytes of GPR in each data memory bank.
+The Special Function Registers occupy the 20 bytes after the core registers of every data memory bank (addresses x0Ch/x8Ch through x1Fh/x9Fh).

-3.2.3.1 Linear Access to GPR
+3.3.2.1 Linear Access to GPR

 The general purpose RAM can be accessed in a non-banked method via the FSRs.
 This can simplify access to large memory structures.
-See Section 3.5.2 "Linear Data Memory" for more information.
+See Section 3.6.2 "Linear Data Memory" for more information.

-3.2.4 COMMON RAM
+3.3.3 COMMON RAM